pauloreis-ds/ifood_marketing_campaign/README.md

 ### Which sales channel brings the most revenue?

 <p style="text-align: justify;">
-Physical stores have a higher number of purchases, so it is expected that they generate more revenue ... and yes, <b>44% (R\$ 37,400) of the revenue comes from stores</b>. ... and with a conversion rate of 77%, attracting people to the web platform appears to be a good investment.
+Physical stores have a higher number of purchases, so it is expected that they generate more revenue ... and yes, <b>44% (R$ 37,400) of the revenue comes from stores</b>. ... and with a conversion rate of 77%, attracting people to the web platform appears to be a good investment.
 </p>

         29% (R$ 24,650) of monthly estimated revenue comes from web and 27% (R$ 22,900) from catalog.